Evolution systems: A framework for studying generic mathematical structures: Conclusions and future research

-Another line of research is studying probabilistic approach, especially when the system is essentially finite, where it is natural to impose the uniform probability.
+Another line of research is studying probabilistic approach, especially when the system is locally finite, where it is natural to impose the uniform probability.
 In this setting, evolution systems can model abstract stochastic processes.
+One can enrich an evolution system $\Ee =\triple \uv \Tau \iza$, by adding a probability measure on $\Tau(X)$ for each $X \in \ob \uv$.

+\begin{problem} Investigate probability-enriched evolution systems.
+In particular, describe when the colimit of a generic evolution in this enriched setting is isomorphic to a fixed in advance object with probability one. \end{problem}